Designating Course as Service-Learning

-- Community Engagement Resources (in process)
+- Community Engagement Resources

-The Center for Civic Engagement maintains a small library of resources maintains a small library of resources, including course design workbooks that could be very helpful.
-You can reserve these items by contacting email@example.com.
-Additional resources can be found in the university library.
 The Center staff is available for consultation and assistance in designing your course.
 They can be particularly helpful in connecting you to potential resources and helping you establish relationships with community partners.

 Finally, take advantage of a number of the professional development opportunities to help you design a new course.
-See the list of offerings here.

-FAQ’s of Faculty designing courses:
+FAQ’s of Faculty Designing Course:

 How do I develop relationships with community partners?

 - The center staff can be helpful in identifying potential community partnerships and will provide opportunities throughout the academic year for you to engage with community partners both on and off campus.
-Review the Collaborating with Community Partners document to help in guiding you through the process.

 - It is highly recommend that you work with the center in identifying partners, if you already have a relationship or a contact with an organization, please notify the center so we can keep track of community partner agencies.

 - It is important the all partners have an Educational Affiliation Agreement (good for five years) in place.
-Additionally a program agreement for service-learning will also be needed.
+Additionally a program agreement for engaged-learning will also be needed.
 The center staff will work with the appropriate UTSA departments and community partnering agency to get these documents in place.

 What waivers/liability forms are required?